arifulislam979/class-work-03/README.md

 * **Encryption:** Translates plain text into ciphertext, making it unreadable without the decryption key.

 * **Decryption:** Converts ciphertext back into plaintext using the correct key.

-Prerequisites
+### Prerequisites
 Ensure you have Python installed on your system and the following modules:

-Tkinter: For the graphical user interface.
+1. Tkinter: For the graphical user interface.
-Base64: For encryption and decryption.
+2. Base64: For encryption and decryption.

 To install the modules, run:

-bash
-Copy code
-pip install tk
+`pip install tk`
-pip install base64
+`pip install base64`
 How It Works
 Enter your message in the provided text area.
 Provide a key for encryption or decryption.